 lender will require.
 Its purpose is to reassure the lender that the property is sufficient security against the loan they are offering.
 So if you default on your payments, the lender wants to be able to sell the property at a price that will meet the outstanding debt.

 The valuation takes a short time.
 A surveyor will check the property inside and out, and assess a suitable value based on its general condition and the values of recently sold properties, and the state of the housing market.

 The report will contain a summary of condition, with comments on any general faults.
 It will also have brief recommendations to the buyer on further checks to be carried out.

 Even if you are buying a new built home

 , the valuation is probably still not sufficient even if the builder has signed up to the NHBC Buildmark warranty.

 as this does not cover minor snagging defects.
 In addition the Builder is responsible for the property for the first two years.

-We undertake valuations for many reasons including for probate, and matrimonial purposes.
+We undertake valuations for many reasons including for shared ownership, Help to Buy Loan repayment scheme, probate, and matrimonial purposes.